aws-samples/aws-cicd-bluegreen/Detail_Instructions.md

 ## Clean up Instruction

 1. Go to EC2 Console and navigate to Auto Scaling Groups.
-Select CodeDeploy_BlueGreenWebApp_DeploymentGroup-XXXXXXXXX, click Actions and select Delete.
-(There may be more than one Auto Scaling Group with the naming convention CodeDeploy_BlueGreenWebApp_DeploymentGroup-XXXXXXXXX, Delete all that exist with this naming convention)
+Select CodeDeploy_BlueGreenWebApp_DeploymentGroup-XXXXXXXXXXXX, click Actions and select Delete.
+(There may be more than one Auto Scaling Group with the naming convention CodeDeploy_BlueGreenWebApp_DeploymentGroup-XXXXXXXXXXXX, Delete all that exist with this naming convention)
+2. Go to S3 Console and empty bucket build-artifact-bluegreenbucket-us-east-1-XXXXXXXXXXXX and empty and delete bucket codepipeline-region-XXXXXXXXXXX.
-2. Go to CloudFormation console, select the stack name BlueGreenEnvironment or the stackname that you created.
+3. Go to CloudFormation console, select the stack name BlueGreenEnvironment or the stackname that you created.
 Click Actions and select Delete Stack.
-3. Go to CodeBuild, CodeDeploy and CodePipeline console.
+4. Go to CodeCommit, CodeBuild, CodeDeploy and CodePipeline console.
 Delete the resource that you have created.
-4. Go to IAM Console and delete CodeDeploy role, CodePipeline roles and CodePipeline Policies.
+5. Go to IAM Console and delete CodeDeploy role, CodePipeline roles and CodePipeline Policies.
 Search for BuleGreenWebApp.